 It does, however, have an amazing caramel flavour, and I have even added big dollops of it to buttercream in the past to make caramel frosting.

-I have also used the sauce as drips, on cakes, and drizzled over the top of buttercream on cupcakes.
+I have also used the sauce as drips, on cakes, drizzled over the top of buttercream on cupcakes and as a filling in a Brownie Yule Log.
 It's also great for filling cupcakes.

 Why You’ll Love This Recipe

 Quite often Caramel Sauce can be quite a tricky thing to master.
 It can crystallise or burn at a moments notice and for no apparent reason at all.
 Melting the sugar is usually the most problematic part of the recipe.

 This Caramel recipe uses just 3 ingredients and none of them are sugar.
 It’s a super easy recipe because you don’t have to melt any sugar, you don’t have to get out a sugar or candy thermometer and there is no feat of it burning.

 Instead it uses Condensed Milk, Golden Syrup and Butter.
 All the ingredients are put into a heavy bottom saucepan and melted together.

 It may take a little time to get the right colour and consistency, so don’t think this is a quick caramel to knock up.
 But what it takes in time it gives back in ease.